 Friends of Aaron take the stage for an evening of music, history and cultural discussion.
-They will feature compositions from across the genre and will Buddy Bolden, Louis Armstrong, Sidney Bechet, King Oliver and more will be performed.
+They will feature compositions from across the genre, including classics by Buddy Bolden, Louis Armstrong, Sidney Bechet, King Oliver, and more.

 Showtime 7 PM • Doors open at 6:30 PM

 All ticket sales go towards the Showboat Community Theatre restoration fund.
 Tickets are non-refundable.
 The Theatre is a 501(c)(3) not-for-profit organization.

 It is little known that German immigrants to Missouri before and during the Civil War had no regard for the institution of slavery.
 They found the practice of slavery to be a fundamental threat to democracy in the United States.
 As a result, German immigrants took a courageous stand against the practice and worked with African American soldiers and abolitionists to end slavery and help improve education in the State.
 Judge Arnold Krekel took a lead in the emancipation convention and worked with James Milton Turner and the 62nd Colored Infantry to raise funds to start what is now Lincoln University.
 This essay contest challenges students to critically examine that history and evaluate why the example set by German immigrant abolitionists and African Americans who were enslaved or freed during this period was so important to Missouri and a model for our time.

 Essay details: mohumanitites.org/german-heritage